Quantum phase estimation with optimal confidence interval using three control qubits: Quantum phase estimation with discrete prolate spheroidal sequence states

 \subsection{Preparation of DPSS states}

-To prepare a quantum state $\ps$ that spans $n$ qubits as an MPS, we can follow the procedure described in Ref.~\cite{schollwock2011density}, which involves successive applications of reshaping and singular value decomposition (SVD) of the state.
-We start with the amplitude vector $\psi_{s_1\dots s_n}$of the target state
+To prepare a quantum state $\ps$ that spans $n$ qubits as an MPS, we can follow the procedure described in Ref.~\cite{schollwock2011density}, which involves \b[classically computing ]successive applications of reshaping and singular value decomposition (SVD) of the state. \b[In this section we explain this procedure in detail, showing how the state preparation quantum circuit is constructed from the target state.
+A small-scale example is provided in Appendix \ref{appc}.]